 Then there were the not-red bits.
 Which looked like…a tongue.
-And felt rough, kind of like the wet sandpaperiness of a cat’s tongue, raised to the power of cow.
+And felt rough, kind of like the wet sandpaperiness of a cat’s tongue, raised to the power of a cow.
 I had to stop thinking about it at that point.

-Anyway…brought it to a boil, reduced to simmer, and loosely covered…opinions varied on how long to cook it, so I was really unsure about this part.
-After about 3 1/2 hours, it seemed to be “tender enough” – which I determined by cutting into it with a sharp knife in the thickest part.
+Anyway…brought it to a boil, reduced it to simmer, and loosely covered…opinions varied on how long to cook it, so I was really unsure about this part.
+After about 3 1/2 hours, it seemed to be “tender enough,” – which I determined by cutting into it with a sharp knife in the thickest part.
 Time to remove it to a plate to cool.

 The tongue had stiffened up quite a lot, and the rough skin felt even rougher.
 Once it was cool enough to handle, I used my sharpest small knife to slit the skin on the underside.
-At this point, once the meat was cooked, the squick factor for me was reduced, but not entirely gone.
+At this point, once the meat was cooked, the squick factor for me was reduced but not entirely gone.

 I’d assumed that it would peel away rather easily, but that was not the case.
 After it was slit, I took hold of the skin, trying to pull it off in one piece (as some sources said could be done) but it tore and only came away in small pieces.
 I had to use the knife to loosen more of it and keep pulling.

 Once I’d pulled off all the rough skin, there still seemed to be a layer of skin on the tongue, which none of my cookbooks said anything about.
-It was softer, but still had tongue-like roughness.
-At this point I was pretty sure I’d done something wrong, but I still didn’t know what.
+It was softer but still had tongue-like roughness.
+At this point, I was pretty sure I’d done something wrong, but I still didn’t know what.

 The remaining skin was even harder to remove – and in the end, I used my ceramic paring knife to carefully slice it away, revealing some very beefish-looking meat underneath.
 At last, it looked like something I could eat.
 Probably.
 Oh, and most of my sources said to cut away the roots.
 I didn’t know what that meant, specifically, and there didn’t seem to be anything that qualified, so I let that step go.

 Once it was completely cool, I sliced it thinly to be used for cold sandwiches.
 And since I’d made it through the process without losing my lunch, I went ahead and made one for myself.
-I really wanted to use horseradish and ketchup (my favorite on cold roast beef) but the horseradish was out, just like the vinegar (time to go shopping) so I used ketchup, mild banana pepper rings, onion and lettuce, on a toasted roll.
+I really wanted to use horseradish and ketchup (my favorite on cold roast beef), but the horseradish was out, just like the vinegar (time to go shopping), so I used ketchup, mild banana pepper rings, onion and lettuce on a toasted roll.

 chicken roast beef.